guchho/guchho/src/language/javascript/README.md

-This C++ implementation of CSS is from https://github.com/evanw/esbuild.
+This C++ implementation of JavaScript is from https://github.com/evanw/esbuild.